lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 needed for the OpenBuildingControl project.

 Currently, the OpenStudio Model Library is compiled C++ code.
-Our integration either generates C++ code that would need to compiled which a C++ compiler, or the OpenStudio Model Library could be changed to allow dynamic loading of models for the SOEP mode.
+Our integration will generate a representation of the Modelica library that allows OpenStudio to dynamic load models for the SOEP mode.
 Note that the JModelica distribution includes a C++ compiler.

 .. note::